open-e/joviandss-kubernetescsi/doc/talos.md

 talosctl upgrade --image  factory.talos.dev/installer/c9078f9419961640c712a8bf2bb9174933dfcf1da383fd8ea2b7dc21493f8bac:v1.6.7
 ```

-If installation completed successfully user will be able to see `tgtd` and `iscsid` services
+If installation completed successfully user will be able to see `tgtd` and `iscsid` services.
+Please notice that `iscsi` extension have to be present on all working nodes.

 ```bash
 user@talos-master:~$ talosctl get service -n node2.my-talos-cluster.lan